 - Pour into a small container and let cool.

-- Create a finishing agent for shine and frizz control: This DIY recipe from Naturally Curly combines shea butter and jojoba oil with beeswax for an all-natural and moisturizing finishing agent that is great for increasing shine, taming frizz and getting rid of flyaways.
+- Create a finishing agent for shine and frizz control: This DIY recipe combines shea butter and jojoba oil with beeswax for an all-natural and moisturizing finishing agent that is great for increasing shine, taming frizz and getting rid of flyaways.
 You only need a small amount of this product.
 As a bonus, this could also make a soothing lotion for dry skin.

 - 4 tablespoons beeswax pastilles